at-silva/kong-static-files-plugin/README.md

 ### Kong Configuration

-To configure the "static-files" plugin, you need to set up the necessary Kong settings.
+To configure the "static-files" plugin, you need to set up the necessary settings in your `kong.conf` file.

-1. `kong_plugins`: In your Kong configuration (usually kong.conf), add the "static-files" plugin to the kong_plugins list to enable it:
+1. `plugins`: In your Kong configuration (usually kong.conf), add the "static-files" plugin to the kong_plugins list to enable it:

     ```
-    kong_plugins = bundled,static-files
+    plugins = bundled,static-files
     ```

-2. `kong_pluginserver_names`: Configure the server names for the "static-files" plugin.
+2. `pluginserver_names`: Configure the server names for the "static-files" plugin.
 In kong.conf, add an entry like this:

     ```
-    kong_pluginserver_names = static-files
+    pluginserver_names = static-files
     ```

     This entry defines the server name for your plugin.

-3. `kong_pluginserver_static_files_start_cmd`: Define the start command for the "static-files" plugin.
+3. `pluginserver_static_files_start_cmd`: Define the start command for the "static-files" plugin.
 In kong.conf, add an entry like this:

     ```
-    kong_pluginserver_static_files_start_cmd = /usr/bin/static-files
+    pluginserver_static_files_start_cmd = /usr/local/bin/static-files
     ```

-    Replace /usr/bin/my-static-files-server with the actual path to your Go binary.
+    Replace /usr/local/bin/my-static-files-server with the actual path to your Go binary.

-4. `kong_pluginserver_static-files_query_cmd`: Define the query command for the "static-files" plugin.
+4. `pluginserver_static-files_query_cmd`: Define the query command for the "static-files" plugin.
 In kong.conf, add an entry like this:

     ```
-    kong_pluginserver_static-files_query_cmd = /usr/bin/static-files -dump
+    pluginserver_static-files_query_cmd = /usr/local/bin/static-files -dump
     ```

-    Again replace /usr/bin/my-static-files-server with the actual path to your Go binary.
+    Again, replace /usr/local/bin/my-static-files-server with the actual path to your Go binary.

 Check the [docker-compose.yml](docker-compose.yml) file in this repo for more details on how to setup Kong on Docker.

+You can find a sample [kong.config file here](static-files/plugin/samples/kong.conf).

 ### Plugin Configuration via Kong Configuration File